 Make sure that you’re purchasing garlic powder as opposed to garlic salt – a mistake that is very easy to make while shopping, and one that will wreak havoc on your dishes.

 You may decide to keep fresh garlic bulbs on hand, and you need to make sure that you store these properly.
-Read more about storing garlic so that it doesn’t mold or go bad.
+Read more about storing garlic so that it doesn’t get moldy or go bad.

 If you’re in need of a new garlic press, to get the most flavor out of those tasty bulbs, check out Foodal’s review here.